diver-sity/product-decorator/README.md

 - If any API read fails, the ETL process should stop.
 The result will not have all products even if all other reads are fine.
 - Products that have preview videos are a very small minority.
 - HATEOAS is implemented with good consistency across `_links.last`, `page_size`, `total_items`, `page_count` and `page`.

+### Code structure
+As there is no request/response handling, no controller was created.
+Most functionalities and unit tests are in the `src/services` folder.
+End-to-end testing seems impractical given the size of the given data set, or lack of a smaller one.
+There seems a preference to put unit tests along source files.
+Otherwise, there would have been a `test` folder and that would better hold something like test fixtures.
+Under `src`
+- `main.ts`: entry to the application
+- `services`: data extraction, transformation, loading and related functionalities. `RestAPIExtractor` is the entry point to the ETL functionality.
+- `dto`: data transfer objects
+- `errors`: custom errors
+- `fixtures`: test fixtures
+- `models`: data models